 - railway bridge crossing the valley in front of the property, yet is a single-track electrified line with slow trains as station is next door, and only 7 per day; the bridge is the only exposed part of the line (about 100m) so passage is also very brief (personally I like the architecture and reminder of being connected to the world!)

-The location — Covilha, Portugal🇵🇹
+The area — Covilhã, Portugal🇵🇹

 - a small town located on the edge of the Serra da Estrela, Portugal's highest point at 2,000m in a large natural park with spring water and many natural swimming spots

-- multiple direct trains every day to Lisbon only 3h30 and just €11, or Porto by coach (3h30) and train (5h), potentially Madrid soon; else drive (2h Porto, 2h45 Lisbon)
+- multiple direct trains every day to Lisbon only 3h30 and just €10, or Porto by coach (3h30), train (5h) or car (2h), Madrid by coach (6h+) maybe train soon

 - historically centred around wool and textile production, and still today, yet primarily a university town with multiple campuses, and innovation labs